Gpx/gpx.github.io/_posts/2014-04-19-wait-for-more-than-one-promise-in-angularjs.md

 The code above is not efficient because the two request are run one after the other.
 We can do better using the [`$q.all()`](https://docs.angularjs.org/api/ng/service/$q#all) method.

-This method takes an array or an object of promises and combines them in a single promise.
+This method takes an array or an object of promises and combines them into a single promise.

 Let's see how we can improve the code above: